yakworks/gorm-tools/README.md

 ###Dynamic methods added to the domains

-Every domain gets a dao which is either setup for you or setup by extending (GormDaoSupport)[https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/GormDaoSupport.groovy].
+Every domain gets a dao which is either setup for you or setup by extending e [GormDaoSupport](https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/GormDaoSupport.groovy).
 Each method is transactional to prevent incomplete cascading saves as exaplained above.

 **persist()**: calls the dao.save which in turn calls the dao.save(args) and then domain.save(failOnError:true) with any other args passed in. ex: someDomain.persist().
-Throws a (DomainException)[https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+Throws a [DomainException](https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

 **remove()**:  calls the dao.delete which calls the dao.remove(args) which in turn calls the domain.delete(flush:true) by defualt.
-Throws a (DomainException)[https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+Throws a [DomainException](https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

 ### Statics added to the domain

-**insert(params)**:  calls the dao.insert which does the bolier plate code you might find in a scaffolded controller. creates a new instance, sets the params and calls the dao.save (esentially the persist()). **ex:** Book.insert([name:'xyz',isbn:'123']) Throws a (DomainException)[https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+**insert(params)**:  calls the dao.insert which does the bolier plate code you might find in a scaffolded controller. creates a new instance, sets the params and calls the dao.save (esentially the persist()). **ex:** Book.insert([name:'xyz',isbn:'123']) Throws a [DomainException](https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

 **update(params)**:  calls the dao.update which does the bolier plate code you might find in a scaffolded controller. gets the instance base in the params.id, sets the params and calls the dao.save for it. **ex:** Book.update([id:11,name:'aaa']) Throws a (DomainException)[https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

-**remove(params)**:  calls the dao.delete gets the instance base in the params.id, calls the delete for it. **ex:** Book.remove([id:11]) Throws a (DomainException)[https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+**remove(params)**:  calls the dao.delete gets the instance base in the params.id, calls the delete for it. **ex:** Book.remove([id:11]) Throws a [DomainException](https://github.com/9ci/grails-dao/blob/master/dao-plugin/src/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

 **dao**: a quick way to get to the dao for the Domain.
 It will return the stock dao that was created from GormDaoSupport or the Dao you created for the domain.